Ehyiah/ApiDocBundle/README.md

 Symfony Bundle to deal with api doc using SwaggerUI and yaml/yml files without annotations/attributes.

 If you just want to write simple yaml/yml files to create your api doc, this bundle is made for you.
-Install, create your api doc with yaml/yml files in the source directory, it's done !
+Install, create your api doc with yaml/yml files in the source directory, it's done!
-You can create as many files as you want and organize them in subdirectory as well to your needs.
+You can create as many files as you want and organize them in a subdirectory as well to your needs.

 to write files Check the openapi specifications [OpenApi](https://swagger.io/specification/v3/)

-The bundle use the [Swagger UI](https://swagger.io/tools/swagger-ui/) to render the final result.
+This bundle uses the [Swagger UI](https://swagger.io/tools/swagger-ui/) to render the final result.

-You will find some exemple after the bundle is installed in the default directory /src/Swagger.
+You will find some example after the bundle is installed in the default directory /src/Swagger.

 # Installation
 ## Installation for usage purpose
 This bundle does not have a flex recipe (at the moment), so if you want an "auto-installation" :

 **On the project you want to use this bundle:**
-If you want the project to install every files automatically add these lines
+If you want the project to install every file automatically add these lines
 1. On *composer.json*, please add these lines :
    ``` json
    "scripts": {